the-hsr/commitmate/README.md

 ***

 **Note:**
-- Make sure to set your Groq API Key in the settings or as the `GROQ_API_KEY` environment variable.
+- Make sure to set your Groq API Key when prompted.
 - Open to contributions, bugs, and feature requests!

 ***